Jean-Baptiste Philibert Willaumez: Command of Régénérée in Sercey's squadron

-In March 1795, Willaumez was promoted to Captain; in May, he was appointed to arm the 74-gun Pluton, on which he perfected techniques of rigging and cargo arrangement.
+In March 1795, Willaumez was promoted to captain; in May, he was appointed to arm the 74-gun Pluton, on which he perfected techniques of rigging and cargo arrangement.
 He then ferried the corvette Bergère from Brest to Rochefort, in spite of the British blockade, and took command of the 40-gun frigate Régénérée.

-Régénérée was part of a two-corvette and four-frigate naval division under Rear-Admiral Sercey, tasked to sail to Mauritius and prey on British merchantmen in the Indian Ocean.
+Régénérée was part of a two-corvette and four-frigate naval division under Counter-Admiral Sercey, tasked to sail to Mauritius and prey on British merchantmen in the Indian Ocean.
 During the campaign, she captured nineteen of the 23 prizes captured by the squadron and took part in the action of 8 September 1796, where she suffered two killed and six wounded.

 With dwindling support from the colony of Mauritius, Sercey had to send Régénérée and Vertu, under Captain Magon, back to France.
 The frigates departed the Indian Ocean theatre in September sailing from Mauritius to Rochefort and escorting two merchantmen of the Spanish Royal Company of the Philippines to Europe.

 En route, the two frigates and two merchantmen stopped at Îles de Los to effect repair and gather water; they anchored at Tamara, Vertu disassembling her masts and yards to restore her rigging, while Régénérée sailed to the nearby island of Factori.
 On 24 April, the 32-gun HMS Pearl, under Captain James Ballard, attacked Vertu; one hour into the battle, Régénérée, attracted by the cannonade, intervened and forced Pearl to flee.
 Régénérée chased Pearl for 36 hours before abandoning the pursuit.

 On 10 May 1798, the ships departed for Europe.
 Arrived at Tenerife, the merchantmen were put under the care of the governor, as they considerably retarded the travel of the frigates.
 On 27 July, as the frigates prepared to pursue their journey, they were observed by the 28-gun HMS Brilliant, under Henry Blackwood.
 At 6, the French frigates put to sail and started firing on Brilliant; Régénérée was closing in to her opponent when Vertu, which had sailed large, touched the wind; Régénérée imitated her manoeuver, but lost her mizzen and bowsprit, allowing Brilliant to flee.
 Vertu gave chase, but could not overhaul her opponent and returned to Tenerife.
 There, Régénérée replaced her rigging, and both frigates eventually arrived in Rochefort on 5 September.